MorpheusAIs/Docs/!KEYDOCS README FIRST!/FAQs & Guides/Guides/MOR/Testnet/Builder Contracts Testnet Guide.md

 <img src="https://github.com/user-attachments/assets/f39b0ccd-d880-4da9-ad9e-1a7e7dc02053" width=60% height=60%>

 > [!IMPORTANT]
-> **A 2% fee will be charged on the claim amount as payment to the Morpheus Protocol-Owned Liquidity.**
+> **A 1% fee will be charged on the claim amount as payment to the Morpheus Protocol-Owned Liquidity.**

----

-## Get Test MOR

----

-## Get Information about Builder Pool

----

-## Deposit Test MOR to Builder Pool

----

-## Get Information about Deposited MOR

----

-## Withdraw test MOR from Builder Pool
-+ fees

 ---